Daniel-Carpenter/Coding-Resources/SQL/README.md

 --  Select name and average age,
 SELECT city, avg(age)

---  from the table 'criminals',
+--  from the table 'dataTable',
-FROM criminals
+FROM dataTable

 -- after grouping by city
 GROUP BY city